Ideas to level up daily standups

-Today while reading The Daily Scrum over at Rethinking Software I realized the complaint provokes a fascinating question:
+Today while reading The Daily Scrum over at Rethinking Software I realized that what is framed as a complaint could be reframed as a question:

-Why are daily standups such a source of consternation and anxiety?
+Why do daily standups cause so much consternation and anxiety?

 A couple reasons were given: